We are a team of 7 of which 5 are podiatrists. Each specialises in different fields with all treating all patients for common problems.

-Ainslie has been practising podiatry in Buderim since graduating from QUT with a Diploma in Applied Science – Podiatry (with Distinction) in Brisbane in 1991.
+Ainslie has been practising podiatry in Buderim since graduating from QUT with a Diploma in Applied Science – Podiatry (with Distinction) in 1991.
 Ainslie continued her studies through Queen Margaret University College in Edinburgh with a Bachelor and Masters degrees in Podiatry.
 Running the business has been supported by the completion of and Executive- MBA through University of the Sunshine Coast and completing The Company Directors course.
-Ainslie is a current company director with the Australasian Podiatry Council, the peak body for podiatry representation in Australia.
+Ainslie is a current company director with the Australian Podiatry Association, the peak body for podiatry representation in Australia.
 Ainslie also has teaching responsibilities with QUT podiatry students.

 Ainslie has a keen interest in the high risk foot, which includes diabetes, neuropathy and rheumatoid foot conditions.
 Ainslie is currently a PhD candidate through QUT with a research topic on ‘Improving the screening for diabetes related peripheral neuropathy.’
 The best thing about podiatry is “just helping people on a one to one basis.
 I like the way podiatry goes from diagnosing and assessing through to treatment for foot and leg problems.”

 Ainslie is accredited to visit the Sunshine Coast Private Hospital in Buderim.

 For more about Ainslie see her Linked in profile.

 Jill joined the practice in 2006 moving from working in the NHS and the private practice in the U.K. Jill graduated from Salford with a Diploma in Podiatric Medicine in 1988.
 She also took a Bachelor of Science in Podiatry degree at Salford University in 1998